 - In coffee, lattes, or tea: As a smooth, frothy dairy-free milk alternative.

-- In smoothies: Try it with banana, cocoa powder, berries, or this creamsicle smoothie!
+- In smoothies: Try it with banana, berries, or this banana blueberry smoothie without yogurt.

 - Hot chocolate or ice cream bases

-- In savory dishes: Like soups, mashed potatoes, or sauces.
+- In savory dishes, like soups, vegan mashed potatoes recipe, or sauces.

-- For baking: It works great in cupcakes, muffins, pancakes, and more.
+- For baking: Try it in vegan red velvet cupcakes, vegan carrot cake cupcakes, oat bran muffins, and more.

 - Baking Substitute: Use in place of whole milk or dairy milk.